s4ke/Master-Thesis/src/md/043-cloudhaskell.md

     }
 ~~~~

-With this we can then easily define a function
+With this we can easily define a function
 `evalParallel :: Evaluatable a => Conf -> [a] -> IO (Computation [a])`
 that builds an `IO` action containing a parallel `Computation [a]`
 from an input list `[a]`.
-This IO action starts by retrieving the current list of
+This `IO` action starts by retrieving the current list of
 workers with `workers <- readMVar $ workers conf`.
 It then continues
 by shuffling this list of workers with `shuffledWorkers <- randomShuffle workers`
 ^[`randomShuffle :: [a] -> IO [a]` from \url{https://wiki.haskell.org/Random_shuffle}]
 to ensure at least some level of equal work distribution between multiple calls
 to `evalParallel`.
-It then assigns the input values `a` to their
+Then, the input values `a` are assigned to their
 corresponding workers to finally build the list of parallel computations `[Computation a]`
 with `comps <- sequence $ map (uncurry $ evalSingle conf) workAssignment`.
-It concludes by turning this list `[Computation a]` into a computation of a list
+The action concludes by turning this list `[Computation a]` into a computation of a list
 `Computation [a]` with `return $ sequenceComp comps`.

 ~~~~{.haskell}